 Rates are assessed under the Local Government (Rating) Act 2002 on all rateable rating units in the Rating Information Database.
-Where rates are based on value, the capital value of the property as assessed annually by Quotable Value New Zealand Limited will apply.
-The latest revaluation was carried out as at 1 September 2007 and will remain effective for the 200/10 rating year, except where subsequent maintenance valuations have been required under valuation rules or council's rating policies.
+Where rates are based on value, the capital value of the property as assessed by Quotable Value New Zealand Limited will apply.
+The latest city-wide revaluation was carried out as at 1 September 2007.
+This revaluation remains effective for the 2009/10 rating year, except where subsequent maintenance valuations have been required under valuation rules or Council's rating policies.